akors/nuke-ms/README.en.txt

 Start the server by simply executing the nuke-ms-serv file.
 It does not take any parameters, shows no graphical or command line interface but simply listens on the port 34443 for incoming connections.
 If you have a nagging firewall, allow the server to bind to a port, that means click the "Allow", "Do not block", "Unblock" Button or anything similar of your firewall nag window.
-To stop the server application you have to interrupt it, for example by hitting Ctrl-C in your console, with the kill program or with the Task Manager.
+To stop the server application you have to interrupt it, for example by hitting Ctrl-C in your console, with the "kill" program or with the Task Manager.

 Then start the nuke-ms-client application, it should show a window with two text fields.
 Connect to a running server by entering the following command into the text input field of the window:
     /connect <host>:<port>